Graham913/G-Hog-mapper-notebook/README.md

 <img src="images/IMG_5414.JPG" width="400">

-Our mentors came and we got feedback from several UVA students and finalized our idea to fully wire the robot.
-One student proposed the idea of bluetooth, which we will take into consideration moving forward.
+Our mentors came and we got feedback from several other UVA students as well.
+One student proposed the idea of Bluetooth, which we took into consideration, but we still did not believe it would be sufficient for our task at hand.
+We finalized our idea to fully wire the robot.
 We also got started on wiring and coding the LCD screen and were directed to focus on that before the camera.

 ### We ordered 50 feet of wire in a cable that splits off into 8 different wires in order to allow us to use the robot at large distances.